Temporary Non-Immigrant Work Visas

 I-539 for Spouses and Dependent Children

 I-765 for Spouses of E-1 Treaty Traders seeking work authorization

 Spouses and unmarried children under the age of 21 may accompany treaty traders.
 Employment authorization for spouses of E-1 workers require the filing of Form I-765.
 Generally, dependent children are not authorized to work.

 Whether your immigration concern is for an E-1 treaty trader non-immigrant visa or something else, you can count on our experience and dedication.

 Please contact us for more information about your case so that we may determine and then pursue your best option.
 With our firm on your side, you will have an immigration lawyer directly available to you.
-Contact us at 202-330-6290 or email@example.com for a free initial consultation.
+Contact us to schedule a consultation.

 Our immigration law firm represents world-wide clients in business, academia and other professional arts.
 Contact our experienced firm for help with consular processing and any other concern.
 We help design practical solutions that are tailor-made for our global clients.
 We work with employers, human resource managers and executives to solve your immigration challenges.

 - H-2A Temporary Agricultural